 Foods To Eat During Pregnancy:

 - Protein: Most women need 80+ grams of protein every day for healthy pregnancy.
 Research shows lower risk of preclampsia and other complications with adequate protein, and some women report less morning sickness when they consume this much protein.
 A good rule of thumb is to eat 2/3 your body weight in grams of protein per day.
-Dr. Wiggy and I formulated NP Pro with Nature’s Pearl- a vegan, clean, great-tasting protein powder that satisfies sweet cravings while loading the body with great nutrition.
+Check out Momsanity's MomFuel a clean, great-tasting protein powder that satisfies sweet cravings while loading the body with great nutrition.
 I make a shake almost every afternoon for a protein filled snack!

 - Vegetables and Fruit: Vegetables and fruits have a variety of vitamins, minerals and fiber that are helpful during pregnancy.
 Eating a varied diet including a lot of green leafy vegetables can also help raise Vitamin K levels.
 Fiber is also incredibly important and NO I’m not talking about fiber from cereal and whole wheat bread which can be harder on the gut plus they contain all kinds of preservatives, additives, colors and unhealthy fats.
 Also- when possible buy organic while pregnant- consult the Dirty Dozen for those fruits and veggies that are most important to eat organic.